Thursday, January 25, 2024

 After the death of her son and first husband, Christian married Alexander McNauchton.
 Upon his death, she received a third of his Barony.

 But Christian was not done.
 She courted a younger Iver Campbell, head-servant of the Chief of Clan Campbell.
 By convincing him to "ly with her" in a wood near the Strath of Craignish and subsequently "happened to be with child", she obtained the Clan Chief's approval for her marriage.
-But the approval was at the price of signing over the deed's to the lands of her father to the Chief (which she had no right to do.)
-But who was to question the most powerful man in the Highlands?
+But the approval was at the price of signing over the deeds to the lands of her father to the Chief (which she had no right to do.)
+But who was to question the new owner, the Chief, the most powerful man in the Highlands?

 Thus, Christian defrauded her cousin, Ronald, and his descendants (I guess that is sort of me) of their rightful inheritance.
 It left a bitter taste in the mouths of Ronald's descendants for years to come.